The Good Days (poetry)

 Photo credit: Richard Wise

 Saradha Koirala grew up in Nelson, New Zealand, and is of Nepali/Pakeha descent.
-She writes reviews, young adult fiction and is the author of three poetry collections: Wit of the Staircase (Steele Roberts, 2009), Tear Water Tea (Steele Roberts, 2013) and Photos of the Sky (The Cuba Press, 2018).
+She writes reviews, young adult fiction and is the author of four poetry collections: Wit of the Staircase (Steele Roberts, 2009), Tear Water Tea (Steele Roberts, 2013), Photos of the Sky (The Cuba Press, 2018) and The Good Days (Both Sides Books, 2025).
 Her poetry has been published in NZ Listener, Sport, Turbine, Hue & Cry, Cordite Poetry Review, Broadsheet and New Zealand Poetry Society Anthologies.
 Paula Green (NZ Poetry Shelf) described Saradha’s poems as ‘economical, graceful’ and ‘mysterious’.
 Hamesh Wyatt (Otago Daily Times) wrote: ‘This young woman will be going places in our literary scene’.

 Saradha Koirala’s website